it-osu-web/it-osu-pl/README.md

 ## Working on patterns

 Navigate to `components/_patterns`.
-This is where all contributing work should take place.
-Each component is self-contained in a directory.
+This is where all work should take place.
+Each pattern is self-contained in a directory.

 ### How to add a new pattern

 1. Navigate to `components/_patterns/[category]`
-2. Create a directory with the name of your component (no spaces)
+2. Create a directory with the name of your pattern (no spaces)
 3. All code for a pattern should be stored within the pattern's directory.
 Use your folder name as the base file name like the examples below:

 - `pattern-name.twig`
 - `pattern-name.yml` (optional, but used for dummy content)
-- `_pattern-name.scss` (component-specific styles)
+- `_pattern-name.scss` (pattern-specific styles)
 - `pattern-name.js` (optional, if component-specific js is needed)
 - `pattern-name.md` (optional, but helpful to display additional information about your component in the styleguide)

 Each directory is ordered alphabetically.
 To re-order the patterns, just add numbers to the beginning.
 You may optionally organize patterns into subtypes with subdirectories.

-**NOTE:** Adding a new component folder may require you to restart your task runner (gulp).
+**NOTE:** Adding a new folder may require you to restart your task runner (gulp).

 ### Nested Patterns